ribeaud/WebEngineering/docs/lectures/8/readme.md

   ## s2-quickstart
 ]
 .right-column[
-Creates a user and role class (and optionally a requestmap class) in the specified package.
+Creates a user and role class (and optionally a `Requestmap` class) in the specified package.
 See [here](https://grails-plugins.github.io/grails-spring-security-core/latest/#s2-quickstart).
 ]
 ---